Thinking about applying? Email firstname.lastname@example.org.

 - a personal statement of 1,000 words or less from the nominee describing his or her background, interests, plans for graduate study and career aspirations.
 The statement should include a discussion of some experiences and ideas that have shaped those interests, plans and aspirations

 In addition, applicants must submit three letters of recommendation from faculty members that assess the nominee’s intellectual curiosity, character and potential for advanced graduate study.
-Applicants should submit the letters (in sealed envelopes signed across the seal) to the Charles Center with the rest of their application materials.
+Letters must be signed and on letterhead.
+Applicants should submit the letters (in sealed envelopes signed across the seal) to the Director of National Fellowships with the rest of their application materials.
 One copy of these letters is sufficient.

-Give your recommenders adequate time to complete their letters!
-Meet with them to discuss the Beinecke Scholarship and your motivation for applying and to provide them with a copy of your resume and a draft of your statement.
+Meet with your recommenders to discuss the Beinecke Scholarship and your motivation for applying and to provide them with a copy of your resume and a draft of your statement.